SAP/abap-cleaner/docs/rules/CheckOutsideLoopRule.md

     " CHECKs only preceded by declarations and CLEAR CHECK a = abap_false AND b > 3 OR a = abap_true AND b <= 10.

+    " chains can only be processed if they are first unchained
+    CHECK: a IS NOT INITIAL,
+           b < 5.

     lv_value = 1.